OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ## Goal of the document

-This document provides the guidances and the requirements for implementing Prebid SSO on an Ad Server.
+This document provides the guidance and the requirements for implementing Prebid SSO on an Ad Server.

 ## Overview

-For performance purpose, it is recommanded to implement the Addressable Content Service directly in the Ad Server.
+For performance purposes, it is recommended to implement the Addressable Content Service directly in the Ad Server.
 Therefore, the following section is focused on this setup.

-Comparing to a usual setup with an Ad Server, the Publisher have to implement additional features to enable Prebid SSO.
+Compared to a usual setup with an Ad Server, the Publisher has to implement additional features to enable Prebid SSO.
 Those features are:
 * The generation of the Seeds of the Addressable Contents;
 * The emission of Transmissions to the Ad Network;
 * The support of the Audit Log for the user;
 * The exposition of an endpoint for the Prebid SSO Identity.

-The following diagram introduces an overview a this basic setup:
+The following diagram introduces an overview of this basic setup:

 <!--partial-begin { "files": [ "ad-server-flow.mmd" ], "block": "mermaid" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->